seongwonkc/argosyfinal/src/posts/2025-01-20-building-a-greener-world-one-brick-at-a-time-breakthroughs-in-sustainable-concrete-and-steel.md

 ---
+title: >-
-title: "Building a Greener World, One Brick at a Time: Breakthroughs in Sustainable Concrete and Steel"
+  Building a Greener World, One Brick at a Time: Breakthroughs in Sustainable Concrete and Steel
-author: "Ethan Yang"
+author: Ethan Yang
-category: "Sustainability"
+category: Sustainability
-date: "2025-01-20T00:00:00.000Z"
+date: '2025-01-20T00:00:00.000Z'
-layout: "layouts/post.njk"
+layout: layouts/post.njk
 tags:
   - green materials
   - concrete
   - steel
   - decarbonization
   - engineering
+excerpt: >-
-excerpt: "The modern world is built with concrete and steel.
+  The modern world is built with concrete and steel.
 These miracle materials are foundational to our cities and infrastructure, but their production is responsible for over 15% of global CO2 emissions.
-A new wave of material science innovation is trying to change that."
+A new wave of material science innovation is trying to change that.
-image:
+image: >-
+  /assets/images/2025/building-a-greener-world-one-brick-at-a-time-breakthroughs-in-sustainable-concrete-and-steel.jpg
-image_credit:
+image_credit: Zoshua Colah — Unsplash
 ---

 Look around you.
 The building you are in, the bridge you cross on your commute, the foundations of our entire modern civilization are built with two materials: concrete and steel.
 They are the unsung heroes of the industrial world, unmatched in their strength, durability, and versatility.
 But this strength comes at a staggering climate cost.
 The production of cement (the key ingredient in concrete) and steel are two of the most carbon-intensive industrial processes on the planet, together accounting for a massive slice of global greenhouse gas emissions.
 Decarbonizing our world means not just cleaning up our energy and transport, but fundamentally reinventing the very materials we use to build it.